jyutzler/Bridge-Systems/system.md

 ﻿
 This branch contains a Markdown file "system.md" that describes the system that Steve Reed and Jeff Yutzler will use for the LM/NLM game.
 Major openings are loosely based on Washington Standard - 2 over 1 game force (no exceptions) with a reasonable set of conventions.
 1 Club openings are transfers and other artificial bids.
-1 Diamond are fairly standard.
+1 Diamond openings are fairly standard, but 1♦-2♣ is not a game force if clubs are rebid.
 Note that we generally don't promise specific point counts or minimum shapes.

 ## General Approach